PointsBet Sportsbook Promo Code & Review October 2021

 We haven't had any issues signing up, depositing or withdrawing funds from PointsBet.
 They offer fewer payment options than other books, although users can still use credit cards, online banking, PayPal, and a variety of other methods depending on the state.
 PointsBet is a trusted, regulated sportsbook, so you don't have to worry about your money.

-You certainly won't be disappointed with PointsBet's betting options: If they're allowed to list odds an event, you can bet they will.
-They offer odds on all major markets, but also have extensive secondary markets like props, unique futures and more.
+PointsBet offers odds on all major markets, but also has extensive secondary markets like props, unique futures and more.
 They also allow users to request bets -- their "Name a Bet" function -- so if you want to wager on a market that doesn't exist, just shoot them a message and they'll work with you on it.
 What more could you ask for?

 PointsBet is a new name to the sports betting world, but they've quickly made noise thanks to their sleek app, awesome promotions and competitive odds.
 They are aggressive in acquiring customers, which means bettors get to reap the rewards if they pay attention.

-PointsBet has an awesome new customer offer (get up to $250 instantly after depositing into your account), and it frequently offers its users reduced-juice bets and +EV daily offers.
-Example: For specific NBA games, the sportsbook will give bettors bonus bets for every 3-pointer their team makes.
+PointsBet has an awesome new customer offer: use the sign-up code ACTION and get up to $250 instantly after depositing into your account.
+Pointsbet frequently offers its users reduced-juice bets and +EV daily offers.
+An example PB offer: For specific NBA games, the sportsbook will give bettors bonus bets for every 3-pointer their team makes.

-PointsBet launched January 2019 in New Jersey following the 2018 Supreme Court ruling that struck down the federal sports betting ban in the U.S. The sportsbook launched in Indiana, Illinois, and Colorado in 2020, and it also added Michigan and Iowa to its offerings in early 2021.
+PointsBet launched January 2019 in New Jersey following the 2018 Supreme Court ruling that struck down the federal sports betting ban in the U.S. The sportsbook launched in Indiana, Illinois and Colorado in 2020, and it also added Michigan and Iowa to its offerings in 2021.
+Arizona is on hold for the moment due to licensing.
 A somewhat new brand in America, PointsBet also has a sportsbook in Australia.
 All in all, PointsBet's app and site stand out as among the best in the industry.
 Daily odds boosts, promotions and the most popular betting markets are smartly organized on the homepage, making things user-friendly for new and seasoned bettors.

 The desktop experience at PointsBet is very similar to the app, and it's quite easy to navigate to sports, find promotions and more.